Propaganda or Plain Ol’ PR?

 Now not all the military analysts covered themselves in glory, to be sure.
 From the transcripts of the meetings, we can see some did seem a little too eager to salute smartly and rally support for the Pentagon position.
 And some of those may have simply honesty agreed with the Pentagon’s view at the time.
 But retired military officers who moonlight as TV analysts have an occupational hazard similar to Pentagon news reporters: whenever they attempt to put things in context and suggest theer may be more that one possible interpretation of the events, they leave themselves vulnerable to charge they are drinking the Kool-Aid.

 Retired Army Col. Ken Allard, author of the book “Warheads: Cable News And the Fog of War” about military analysts calls the original New York Times story ” badly distorted, incomplete and intellectually dishonest.”
-Warheads: Cable News And the Fog of War, Ken Allard

 In an email to me he wrote: